 During the wintertime the roads are often icy, so it is a good idea to wear anti-slip accessories.
 In the dark, it is essential to make yourself visible by wearing reflectors.
 Also, because of the lack of light during wintertime, our bodies cannot get enough vitamin D from the sun.
 Vitamin D deficiency can cause osteoporosis, immunodeficiency, and elevated risk for autoimmune diseases, and therefore it is necessary to take vitamin D supplements during the winter.
 Darkness can also affect mental health for some people.
 It is a good idea to use small, cosy indoor light sources, such as string lights, in the house.
 Do things that keep you occupied: start new hobbies, spend time with friends, participate in events organised in the city, explore new places, or try out winter sports.
 Winter in Finland can be harsh, but it is possible to live your normal life during these months, too.
-The first winter in Finland can be shocking, but you will get used to the weather with time.
+The first winter in Finland can be shocking for foreigners, but you will get used to the weather with time.
+If you need help or just want to have a chat with someone, you are welcome to visit the International Office on the campus.